Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 There are plenty of cabins around the parameter of the park, with several shaded powered sites, including ensuite powered sites.
-There are no unpowered sites within this park.
+There are no unpowered sites within this caravan park.

 The amenities areas were clean and well maintained, with laundry facilities available (charges apply).

-As it was the middle of winter and schools had just gone back, the park was quiet with only a handful of others staying at the time.
+As it was the middle of winter and schools had just gone back, the park was quiet, with only a handful of others staying at the time.

 If we’d had more time (and bought stuff to swim in!), the pool looked very inviting to go for a dunk.
 It was so cold outside, there was steam coming off the water!
 It was a good size for playing or swimming in, with a toddler pool just to the side.

-The TV room is located in the Shearwater Room, but was locked when we had a look, despite it being within the opening hours.
+The TV room is located in the Shearwater Room but was locked when we had a look, despite it being within the opening hours.

 We couldn’t work out why there were signs for bikes, pedal go-karts, etc. when there were none around.
 Until we realised they were all inside the reception area!
 There were several different ones to choose from to hire.

-In the reception, there was also a range of everyday essentials to buy, a few snacks, a DVD library to borrow from (DVD players in each cabin, charges apply to borrow) and lots of information about the local area.
+In the reception, there was also a range of everyday essentials to buy.
+A few snacks, a DVD library to borrow from (DVD players in each cabin, charges apply to borrow) and lots of information about the local area.

 We would recommend this park to anyone travelling through, especially whilst on their Great Ocean Road adventure!
-It’s good value for money, with a range suitable accommodation for all budgets and excellent location for exploring Port Fairy.
+It’s good value for money, with a range of suitable accommodation for all budgets and an excellent location for exploring Port Fairy.

-Have you stayed here before?
+Stayed here before?
 Have you previously visited the beautiful Port Fairy?
 Lets us know in the comments below!